iogf/crocs/README.md

 \*{1,3}(((a[0-9]c)\3{1,3}))((\$[a-z]\#)\2{1,3})\*{1,3}
 ~~~

-You would need to ask help for some specialist. :P
+You would need to ask help to a specialist. :P
 You will be able to better understand what is going on once your regex is a yregex.

 ~~~